 Note 1: The address bits listed here will never cause an address match, independent of the address mask settings.

-- 2: Address will be Acknowledged only if GCEN = 1. - 3: Match on this address can only occur on the upper byte in 10-Bit Addressing mode.
+- 2: This address will be Acknowledged only if GCEN = 1. - 3: A match on this address can only occur on the upper byte in 10-Bit Addressing mode.

 REGISTER 17-1: I2CxCON: I2Cx CONTROL REGISTER